How to Wear a Chore Coat, Men’s Styling Guide

 Here are some of the most common ones to consider when buying a chore coat.

-- Cotton Duck Canvas: The original.
+- Cotton Canvas: The original.
 It’s stiff but gets soft over time.
 Brands like Carhartt are famous for this

 - Denim: A classic American workwear fabric.
 A denim chore coat will age like your favorite pair of jeans.
 Indigo or black ones are classic choices